-Read on to discover the impact we're having on school meals in Scotland.
+Read on to discover the impact we're having on public sector meals in Scotland.

-Good food isn't just about waistlines and food miles - it also supports thriving local economies.
+Good food supports thriving local communities.
 Research has shown that every £1 invested in Food for Life brings a social return on investment of £4.41.

 We support local authorities to make their supply chains shorter, more transparent, and more beneficial to their local economies.
-Working with our partners, we've taken on projects of all sizes, from delivering a huge boost in spend on Scottish meat for West Lothian Council to helping pioneer local vegetable supply on the Isle of Arran and supporting Mossgiel Organic farm on its journey to supplying milk to schools across East Ayrshire.
+Working with our partners we've taken on projects of all sizes, from delivering a huge boost in spend on Scottish meat for West Lothian Council, to helping pioneer North Ayrshire’s local vegetable supply on the Isle of Arran and supporting Mossgiel Organic farm on its journey to supplying milk to schools across East Ayrshire.

 Highland Council celebrated ten years of Food for Life Served Here in 2019.